LL.M. Curriculum & Requirements

 This rigorous program exposes students to a broad array of legal skills and knowledge crucial to the global practice of business law.
 The University of Minnesota Law School draws many adjunct professors from its thriving global business community, home to 17 Fortune 500 companies.
 Events organized by the Law School provide networking opportunities for Business Law LL.M. students to meet Law School alumni and other business law practitioners.
 Note: The Business Law LL.M. and the LL.M. in American Law with Business Law concentration are separate programs.

-Business Law LL.M. students must successfully complete at least 24 credits in the academic year, and 17 of the credits must be business law courses (link to those course offerings).
+Business Law LL.M. students must successfully complete at least 24 credits in the academic year, and 17 of the credits must be business law courses.